 CINCO is funded by an award received from the National Cancer Institute (NCI).

-CERTAIN is helping patients be certain of the quality of care they receive by:
+CERTAIN is helping improve the quality of Cancer Care by:

 Contact us to learn more about CERTAIN activities in Cancer Care and find out how you can get involved.